 You’ll notice that the price increases are rising at a rate that was not too dissimilar from the increases just before housing bubble 1.0 burst.

-And it got me thinking back to a headline I saw recently,
+And it got me thinking back to a headline I saw a while back,

 Wells Fargo is offering mortgages with 3% down payments